Anna Faris Packs On The PDA With New Boyfriend In Romantic Italian Getaway

 — E!
 News (@enews) November 15, 2017

-Michael Barret is the first man Anna Faris has been publicly seen with since her split Guardians of the Galaxy actor Chris Pratt.
+Michael Barret is the first man Anna Faris has been publicly seen with since her split from Guardians of the Galaxy actor Chris Pratt.
 The pair was seen on several dates in previous months, seemingly confirming the real score between them.

 Faris and Barrett met on the set of the actress’ upcoming movie, Overboard.
-According to reports, the two started dating in September, shortly after the actress officially announced her split with ex-husband.
+According to reports, the two started dating in September, shortly after the actress officially announced her split with her ex-husband.

-Michael Barrett is best known for his works as a cinematographer on projects like Ted, Kiss Kiss Bang Bang, and CSI.
+Michael Barrett is best known for his works as a cinematographer on projects such as Ted, Kiss Kiss Bang Bang, and CSI.

 While Faris seemingly enjoys her newfound love, Pratt is reportedly not happy that she is already moving on from him despite the fact that they split just three months ago.